Skip to main content

 Order by Preference

-List gateways in order of preference.
-Lowest cost or best performance first.
+List fallback gateways in order of preference — lowest cost or best performance first.

 Monitor Usage

 Track which gateways are being used.
-High failover rates indicate primary issues.
+High failover rates indicate issues with the primary.

 Test Regularly

-Verify failover works by simulating primary gateway failures.
+Verify failover works by simulating primary gateway failures in sandbox.

 Geographic Alignment

-Use providers with strong presence in your target markets.
+Use providers with strong presence in your target markets as primary for those regions.